1 Professional Customer

 2 Market leader since 2004: Source: ASSOSIM - "Annual periodic reports from 2004 to date on the trading data of Assosim associates on markets managed by Borsa Italiana SpA, markets managed by Euro TLX SIM SpA" - Third-party operating data.

-A Professional Customer is defined as a customer who possesses the experience, knowledge and competence necessary to make informed decisions about investments and to correctly assess the risks they assume (see Consob Regulation no. 16190 of 29 October 2007, Art.
-26 and Annex 3).
+A Professional Client is defined as a Client who possesses the experience, knowledge and competence necessary to make informed decisions about investments and to correctly assess the risks they assume (see Consob Regulation, Annex 3).
 Art.
 37 ("Contracts"), paragraph 3, Art.
 38 ("Contracts relating to portfolio management"), Art.
 42 ("Appropriateness"), paragraph 4 which refers to Art.
 56, paragraph 1 of Del.
 Reg.
 565/2017, Art.
 44 ("Combined sales practices"), paragraph 2, Art.
-47 ("Obligation to execute orders at the most favourable conditions for the customer"), paragraph 3 and Art.
-60 ("Statements to customers"), paragraph 2, of the Consob Regulation on Intermediaries (adopted with Resolution no. 20307/2018) do not apply to professional customers.
-It is possible to request an upgrade to 3 different types of Professional Customer: 1) Professional Customer for derivative and leveraged instruments, 2) Professional Customer for asset management instruments, 3) Professional Customer in general.
-A Fineco Professional Customer, aware of the lower level of protection provided, can operate with this qualification only on accounts with a single holder and on joint accounts, only if the other joint holders have a similar classification.
-It is possible to operate offline on managed assets even if the joint account holders do not have the same qualification only if the user is qualified as a Professional Customer on asset management instruments or on a general basis.
+47 ("Obligation to execute orders at the most favourable conditions for the Client"), paragraph 3 and Art.
+60 ("Statements to Clients"), paragraph 2, of the Consob Regulation on Intermediaries (adopted with Resolution no. 20307/2018) do not apply to professional Clients.
+It is possible to request an upgrade to 3 different types of Professional Client: 1) Professional Client for derivative and leveraged instruments, 2) Professional Client for asset management instruments, 3) Professional Client in general.
+A Fineco Professional Client, aware of the lower level of protection provided, can operate with this qualification only on accounts with a single holder and on joint accounts, only if the other joint holders have a similar classification.
+It is possible to operate offline on managed assets even if the joint account holders do not have the same qualification only if the user is qualified as a Professional Client on asset management instruments or on a general basis.